JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 ![step42](./steps/step42.png)

-And  Yes, the IP address is running on port 30009, docs have been loaded.
+And yes, the IP address is running on port 30009, docs have been loaded.
 Let’s test our API.

 ![step43](./steps/step43.png)